-Finding 13-3 - Utah Public Finance Website
+Finding 14-2 - Utah Public Finance Website

 Finding: State law requires municipalities to post public financial information to the Utah Public Finance Website within the required deadlines.
-Detail revenue and expense information must be posted quarterly and within one month of the end of the fiscal quarter.
-After our review of the transparency website and through inquiries of the City's Administrator, we determined that the first batch of data was posted in October 2013, with the final data posted in November 2013.
+Detailed revenue and expense information must be posted quarterly and within one month of the end of the fiscal quarter.
+After our review of the transparency website and through inquiries of the City's Administrator, we determined that all four quarterly reports were uploaded late.